ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 > **Note:** Before you install Ballerina using the ZIP file, ensure that you have Java Development Kit (JDK) version 1.8 installed.

-1. [Download the Ballerina language ZIP file] (/downloads) and unzip it to a preferred location using an archiver tool of your choice.
+1. [Download the Ballerina language ZIP file](/downloads) and unzip it to a preferred location using an archiver tool of your choice.
 This creates a directory named ballerina-<VERSION> in your system.

 2. Follow either of the steps below depending on your operating system to configure your system environment to run Ballerina: